ha1ix/wiki.sove.re/Technology.md

 *[Discussion](https://forum.sove.re/forum/category/6/technology)*

 Network-society is fundamentally about improving and [defending human agency](/Philosophy/DACC).
 The path toward a world that is the most accommodating to this and other human values requires new technology.
-These technologies foster sovereignity, coordination, collaboration, transparency, governance, etc. These are the foundation for liberty and freedom to pursue human flourishing in its many forms.
+These technologies foster sovereignity, coordination, transparency, and governance.
+These are the foundations of liberty and freedom to pursue human flourishing in its many personal forms.
 We break these technologies into thre categories:

 ## [Software](/Technology/Software)
 These are digital.